The Classic Art of The Summit Lighthouse

 Here is what Mark Prophet had to say about it: "One of the tricks of the evil forces on this planet is what is known as intimidation.
 That's why you have to know who you are in relationship to God and your Beloved I AM Presence.
 Because they intimidate you through inferiority; they try to make you feel so small and so insignificant and so little that you figure, ‘Well, I haven't got a chance to run in this race anyway.
 I might as well quit before I start.’
 The Chart is the most immaculate proof of the fact that you do have a chance, ...” from markprophet.com

-In the King James Bible it says Jesus spit on the eyes of a blind man then used his hands to heal him.
+In the King James Bible it says Jesus put some spit on the eyes of a blind man then used his hands to heal him.
 The man said, “I see men as trees, walking.”
 What a weird thing to say.
 It’s so bizarre that if the censors knew what it really meant they would have hit delete long ago.
 Jesus had first opened his third eye as well as his normal vision.
-He saw the I AM Presence below.
+He saw the I AM Presence above.
 Jesus touched him again and he saw normally.
 There is no need to use that healing method here.
 We hope you see with new eyes.

 Saint Germain wanted a new picture of the I AM Presence.
 Mark told Tom Miller what he wanted.
 The one on the left is the original 1964 Chart of the Presence.
 This was before air brushes revolutionized the art world.
 Tom’s final rendition is on the right.